Current Plan: January 1, 2021 – December 31, 2023

 Goal 1.
-Increase digital literacy and citizen engagement with Ohio’s past, contemporary and future historical records.
+Increase citizen engagement with Ohio’s historical records.

-Action 2: Encourage the use of primary sources in Ohio’s classrooms by presenting an award for the best use of Ohio’s historical records in a History Day project.
+Action 2: Support and publicize Ohio’s History Day by creating an electronic resource for Ohio’s teachers and students.
+To encourage the use of primary sources in Ohio’s classrooms, present an award for the best use of Ohio’s historical records in a History Day project.

-Action 4: Publicly recognize archival programs for significant achievements in the management, preservation, access, advocacy, and use of Ohio’s heritage of knowledge contained in its records and develop guidelines for Achievement Award recipients to capitalize on their award through the promotion of their archives.
+Action 4: Present OHRAB Achievement Awards recognizing archival programs that have made significant achievements in the management, preservation, access, advocacy and use of Ohio historical records.
+Encourage Achievement Award recipients to capitalize on their award through the promotion of their archives.

 Goal 2.
-Encourage investment in access to Ohio’s documentary heritage in all formats.
+Promote reliable and sustainable investment in Ohio’s records in all formats.

-Action 2: Create a “Why Records Management Matters” campaign directed toward both state officials and the public to educate about the benefits of well funded records management and preservation programs.
+Action 2: Educate state and local officials and the public about the benefits of well-funded records management and preservation programs.

-Objective A: Increase the number and quality of grant applications to the NHPRC from Ohio’s repositories.
+Objective 1: Increase the number and quality of grant applications to the NHPRC from Ohio’s repositories.

-Action 1: Promote and share information about NHRPC grant opportunities through archival and records management listservs, regional archival association meetings, and other methods of advocacy.
+Action 1: Promote and share information about NHPRC grant opportunities through archival and records management listservs, regional archival association meetings and other methods of advocacy.

 Action 2: Encourage prospective grant applicants to contact OHRAB for advice and recommendations prior to submitting applications to the NHPRC.

-Objective B: Seek funding for records preservation and access in Ohio repositories.
+Objective 2: Seek funding for historical records preservation and access in Ohio repositories.

-Action: Apply for funding from the NHPRC to administer a re-grant program for projects that improve the preservation of records and/or online access to records.
+Action 1: Promote and administer a re-grant program for projects that improve the preservation of and access to Ohio historical records.